100% Free Consultation (225) 412-6348

 Contact Us

-Baton Rouge Wrongful Death Attorneys Helping Families After a Tragic Loss
+Wrongful Death Attorneys in Baton Rouge Helping Families After a Tragic Loss

-As opposed to a personal injury case, a wrongful death claim is filed by the family of a person who lost his or her life in an accident.
-In cases such as these, the deceased is not available to give testimony, and it is up to witnesses and a strong legal team to compile evidence against those parties responsible after the fact.
+As opposed to a personal injury claim, a wrongful death claim is filed by the family of a person who lost their life in an accident.
+In cases such as these, the deceased is not available to give testimony, and it is up to witnesses and a strong legal team to compile evidence against those responsible parties after the fact.

-Our Louisiana personal injury law firm has seen wrongful death cases arise from a wide range of negligence, anything from unsafe working conditions in commercial fisherman or construction workers, to excessive hazing in young college fraternities.
-Wrongful death can occur in individuals in any area of work or recreation, in any part of the world, but all of them are the result of reckless or irresponsible actions of a third party.
+Our Louisiana personal injury law firm has handled wrongful death cases arising from a wide range of negligence, including anything from unsafe working conditions in commercial fishing to construction accidents, to excessive hazing in college fraternities.
+Wrongful death can occur in any area of work or recreation, in any part of the world, with one common denominator: the reckless, irresponsible, or otherwise wrongful actions of a third party.

-At Arnold & Itkin, we understand that a large settlement or verdict will not bring your spouse, child, or parent back, but you have and will continue to endure great pain and loss in the wake of your loved one’s incident.
+At Arnold & Itkin, we understand that a large settlement or verdict will not bring your spouse, child, or parent back, but you have and will continue to endure great pain and loss following your loved one’s incident.
 We want to help by fighting for your compensation so that you have the means to lead a comfortable life.
-After all of your suffering at the hands of another reckless party, we feel you deserve a chance at recovery and want to be the team to help you achieve it.
+After all your suffering at the hands of another reckless party, we feel you deserve a chance at recovery and want to be the team to help you achieve it.

 Contact our Louisiana offices to discuss your case with our Baton Rouge wrongful death lawyers.
 You can reach our attorneys at (888) 493-1629.

-Helping People Get Justice For A Loved One's Death
+Helping You Seek Justice For A Loved One's Death

 Play Video